Erinsborough: Lassiters complex

-The Lassiters complex is a short walk from Ramsay Street and encompasses many of the local amenities, including a hotel, bar, law firm, courtyard, and the Lassiters Lake.
-Following the cancellation of Holiday Island, the sets were redesigned and turned into the Lassiters complex and the swimming pool was turned into a lake.
-The complex exterior was not featured on-screen until 1986, when Daphne Clarke's grandfather, Harry Henderson (Johnny Lockwood), bought her the Coffee Shop.
-When characters began visiting the cafe, they also started to get to know the rest of the complex.
+The Lassiters complex appears from 1986, encompassing many of the local amenities, including a hotel, bar, law firm, courtyard, and the Lassiters Lake.
+The sets from Holiday Island (1981–82) were redesigned and turned into the Lassiters complex and the swimming pool was turned into a lake.
+Daphne Clarke's coffee shop relocated to the complex, and when characters visited the café they started to get to know the rest of the complex.
 Rosemary Daniels (Joy Chambers) thought the complex would make a good base for the Daniels Corporation and she moved the company into an office there.
-A hotel, pub, and the lake also began appearing.
+A hotel, pub and lake also appeared in the complex.
 This meant that there were enough different locations for characters to come into contact with each other.
 There are also enough jobs within the complex to ensure that characters would make each other's acquaintance.

 At the end of the 2004 season, Lassiters was burnt down by returning character Paul Robinson (Stefan Dennis).
 Paul also murders villain, Gus Cleary (Ben Barrack) in the pub.
 When the stunt team set fire to the set, many of the trees surrounding the area also caught alight.
 The Herald Sun placed the Lassiters fire at number five on their list of Neighbours top ten moments.
 Of the storyline, the paper said "Lassiters, the iconic hub of cafes, pubs and other businesses was for years where everyone met in Erinsborough, including the very famous pub run by Lou Carpenter.
 But at the end of 2004 producers wanted a massive cliff hanger, so they decided that the whole place would burn down.
 It was the part of the last major revamp for the soap."
 Sarah Megginson of SheKnows also added the fire to her list of most memorable Neighbours moments.
 David Walliams referenced the fire in his 2008 book, The Boy in the Dress.
 In early 2010, bulldozers moved into the Lassiters complex lot to the begin work on revamping the sets ahead of the show's 25th anniversary in March 2010.
 The lake was drained and a new walkway was constructed.
 There were also some new additions, including a new Erinsborough News office.